hmslima/sambahsahehlper/README.md

 `pnc bahsa`

+You can get the conjugations of many verbs at once and store them in an file through the command `cjgd` or `conjugedatia`.
+For example:

+`cjgd verbs.txt`

+*All words inside the file must be separeted by lines, not by commas or spaces, so your file must be in this way:*

+    ananec
+    importe
+    edd
+    preges

+*NOT in this way:*

+    ananec, importe, edd, preges

+***For Windows users:*** *pay attention that Windows usually hides the extension of files.
+Let's say you have the file "words.txt", Windows Explorer will show this file with the name "words".
+When you try to open a file, please don't forget to put the file extension.*

+There is a similar command that is `pncd` or `pronuncedatia`, but this one gets for you the phonetic thanscriptions of words.
+For example:

+`pncd words.txt`

+*All warning said to the command `cjgd` are valid for the command `pncd`*

+Still about the commands `cjgd` and `pncd`.
+Their output file is in TXT format.
+But you can use the command `html` to make these commands generate HTML files.
+For example:

+    > html
+    > cjgd verbs.txt

 You can change the language of the texts of the program through the command `deflang` or `setlang`:

 `deflang sb` for Sambahsa-Mundialect _(the standard language of the program)_